Understanding “Darkest Hour Is Just Before The Dawn”

 She shuddered again.
 “I don’t ever want to have to go through anything like this.”

-Example #2: “The teacher reminded all the students not to be disappointed when the prom was canceled due to pandemic.
+- “The teacher reminded all the students not to be disappointed when the prom was canceled due to the pandemic.
 She arranged a virtual gathering and told them that the darkest hour is just before the dawn.”

-Example #4: “If a tyrant country is plotting to take over the neighboring countries.
-They must remember that the darkest hour is just before dawn and unite.
-Their unity with saving their country’s sovereignty.”
+- “If a tyrant country is plotting to take over neighboring countries, they must remember that the darkest hour is just before dawn and unite.
+Their unity could save their country’s sovereignty.”